 This layout is mostly used for internal use among employees.
 In this layout individual calendar is represented on a single tile.
 On one ActivityView there can be up to 8 tiles (7 if you choose to show time and date).
 This layout can be used both for room and people calendars.

-To represent availability and occupation of the calendar, the tiles change color to bright red, and go back to the available state of white tiles, when the activity is over.
+To represent availability and occupation of the calendar, the tiles change colour to bright red, and go back to the available state of white tiles, when the activity is over.

 When the viewer's focus is on the meeting room calendars, this layout quickly gives an overview of: